-3.1 Purpose and location of GMSs
+3.1 Purpose and location of gas metering stations

 Gas flows can be measured for system monitoring and control (operational) purposes and/or for commercial (fiscal) purposes.
 As a general rule, a higher standard of accuracy is required for fiscal measurement, but frequently one measurement system will serve both purposes.